 June 2018 marked my seventh year in the eLearning/Instructional Design field.
 In September 2018 I became a full time Instructional Designer.
 You would think that after seven years, I’d have all the knowledge, skills, and tools I need to do my job well.

 Well, I’ll let you in on a little secret: I’m still learning.

-Continue reading “Staying Relevant with Tech Trends While Meeting the Needs of Future Students”
+Recently, I’ve been exploring and learning about the next generation of learners: Generation (Gen) Z.Continue reading “Staying Relevant with Tech Trends While Meeting the Needs of Future Students”

 You must be logged in to post a comment.